quran/quran.com-frontend/README.md

 Read the [contributing] section before creating an issue.

+## Slack Group
+Signup at https://quranslack.herokuapp.com to be added to the Slack group

 ## Server-Side Integration
 Unless you have the backend API running locally, you will need to update the `API_URL`, in `development.env` file, from `localhost` to `api.quran.com`.
 Leave the port number same.